Prologue

 How do you know who you are?
 You remember your name, where you live, what you do, what you did yesterday.
-Your memories are, in essence, your identity.
+Your memories are, in effect, your identity.
 What if you forget?
-I’ve always been a compulsive keeper of lists, a taker of pictures, a journaler—people counted on me to remember things.
+That was always my nightmare.
+I made lists, took pictures, kept a journal—remembering things became an obsession.
 And then one night, my husband fell and hit his head.
 He woke up with no short-term memory.
 It felt like a cosmic prank.

 In a lifetime of planning for disasters, I’d never counted on a trip to the Neuro ICU.
 Cancer, diabetes, a kidney transplant, sure.
 Heart attack, gun attack, bear attack, check.
 We even had insurance for identity theft.
 Not identity loss.
 Sharks were a bigger threat, and we lived fifty miles from the sea.